-5 smart garage door openers that you should consider
+Best Smart Garage Door Openers in 2022

 The drawbridge of your castle

 When you look around, you'll find plenty of smart garage door openers on the market, but finding a quality device that fits your specific needs can be a little trickier.
 We did the research and made a list of the best options you can find.
-When making your decision you'll want to consider price, installation difficulty, how many smart home services the opener can pair with, and any additional conveniences the device might offer.
+When making your decision, you'll want to consider price, installation difficulty, how many smart home services the opener can pair with, and any additional conveniences the device might offer.

 We highly recommend the Chamberlain MyQ.
-It provides plenty of convenience and is one of the least expensive smart garage door openers you'll be able to find.
-You'll be able to check that status of your garage door and control it from your phone whenever you have an internet connection.
-It also works with Key by Amazon so deliveries can be placed within the safe environment of your garage rather than being kept out on the porch.
+It provides plenty of conveniences and is one of the least expensive smart garage door openers you'll be able to find.
+You'll be able to check the status of your garage door and control it from your phone whenever you have an internet connection.
+It also works with Key by Amazon, so deliveries can be placed within the safe environment of your garage rather than being kept out on the porch.

 Credits